Fascinating Athens and its Environs

 - Fethiye Mosque,

 The word itself literally means “rock” people say the name of comes from Ares or Erinyes. however later Romans referred it as “Mars Hill” from Mars from the Roman God of War.
-It is situated at the northwest of Acropolis
+Situated at the northwest of Acropolis

 Known as Lycabettos, Lykabettos or Lykavittos the hill is one of the famous tourist spots of Athens, it’s a Cretaceous limestone hill with 300 meters high.